 We aim to support and strengthen the local communities in which we operate, for example, through various pro bono and other voluntary activities.

-Our Managing Partner, James Moss, has for a number of years served, on a voluntary basis, as a trustee on the board of a Newport poverty charity, The Gaweda Trust.
-He also helps out each year as a volunteer at Newport’s winter night shelter for homeless people.
+Our Managing Partner, James Moss, has served for a number of years , on a voluntary basis, as a trustee on the board of a Newport poverty charity, The Gaweda Trust.
+He has also helped out as a volunteer at Newport’s winter night shelter for homeless people.

 Environment